 How Does Pricing Compare?

 Pin starts at $100/mo with a free tier (no credit card required).
 Noon doesn’t publish pricing - you need a sales conversation to get a quote.
 That contrast is significant because organizations spent an average of $5,475 per nonexecutive hire in 2025, per SHRM’s 2025 Benchmarking Report.
 Tools that reduce that number justify themselves quickly.
-Tools with opaque pricing make the ROI math impossible before you’ve even started.
+Opaque pricing makes the ROI math impossible before you’ve even started.
+No price, no plan.

 Pin publishes its pricing clearly: